lilGym: Natural Language Visual Reasoning with Reinforcement Learning: Experiments

 We also study the importance of our annotation for reward computation using a reward function for \taskscratch that does not require any annotation beyond what is already in \nlvr.
 The reward uses \nlvr images that are associated with each statement (between 1--43) and are labeled with the target boolean.\footnote{We dropped 1\% of MDPs without a single target state.} Instead of testing the state using a program, it compares the state to the available \nlvr images, and only if it equals one of them, the learner receives a positive task completion reward.

-We experiment with two models: \cnnbase and \vilt.
-In \cnnbase, we process the statement $\tokenseq$ using BERT~\citep{devlin-etal-2019-bert}, and do mean pooling across all layers and tokens to get the statement representation.
-We use a three-layer CNN~\citep{fukushima1982neocognitron} to embed the image of the current state $\state$.
+We experiment with three models: \cnnbase, \cnnbaseten and \vilt.\footnote{\autoref{sec:app:other_models} describes preliminary experiments with one more model.} In \cnnbase and \cnnbaseten, we process the statement $\tokenseq$ using BERT~\citep{devlin-etal-2019-bert}, and do mean pooling across all layers and tokens to get the statement representation.
+We use a three-layer CNN~\citep{fukushima1982neocognitron} in \cnnbase to embed the image of the current state $\state$, and a ten-layer CNN in \cnnbaseten.
 We concatenate the statement and image representations with an embedding for the target boolean $\targetbool$, and use a multi-layer perceptron to compute the action distribution. \vilt is a pretrained multi-modal Transformer that jointly processes text and image inputs~\citep{pmlr-v139-kim21k}.
 We create a sequence of tokens by concatenating the statement, a token for the target boolean, and image patches, separated by special tokens.
 The image patches are the same size as the 19$\times$5 grid cells, including in \envtower, where the action space does not use a grid.